 Phaetons sold so poorly in the US that Volkswagen did not bother importing any since 2006.
 On the other hand, Phaetons seem to sell well in Europe, as they launched a 2011 model.
 Different tradition over there, but it still doesn't sell as well as the BMW 7-series, Mercedes S-class, or even the Audi A8s.

 5. Hyundai Equus

 Hyundai wants to fight comers on all fronts, including by launching a new luxury brand, like Nissan, Honda, and Toyota did way back when.
 Hyundai's new Genesis sedan and coupe, and their Tau engine, are excellent.
-However, when you have a brand known for bargain cars, a luxury car the size of Lexus LS460 doesn't fit anywhere in the scene.
-When people think luxury cars, people do not think Hyundai.
+However, when you have a brand known for bargain cars, a luxury car the size of the Lexus LS460 doesn't fit anywhere in the scene.
+When people think of luxury cars, people do not think of Hyundai.
 Thus, the Hyundai Equus has the same problem as the Volkswagen Phaeton... great car, wrong image.

 Hyundai needs to launch a new luxury brand, like Nissan, Honda, and Toyota did way back when.
 In that case, it is very similar to Volkswagen Phaeton.

 6. Kia Borrego

 Kia is known for cars even CHEAPER than Hyundai.
 The Kia Sportage, Kia Sephia, and others were successful because they are such bargain-basement cars.
 So why would they launch a Ford Explorer-sized luxury SUV, called Borrego, in the US (Mohave elsewhere), based on the same type of truck frame chassis, with similar mileage and price point, years after the SUV fad was over in the US of A?
 Crossovers available now are larger, and give you a better ride AND better fuel economy than this time anomaly.